Bolivisión: Relocation to La Paz and digital conversion

 On July 13, 2010, Bolivisión ceased production at its Santa Cruz station due to a "technical collapse".
 Its employees, who had their benefits liquidated, demanded stabilization.
 This came following the collapse of its transmitting tower, damaging a large part of its equipment.
 As a result, programming was now produced from La Paz.

 On July 4, 2011, Bolivisión unveiled a new look, introducing its new logo, a colorful set of tiles and the new slogan Somos parte de ti.
 Its newscast was renamed Bolivisión Al Día.

-In 2012 it was the channel in charge of carrying out the international contest América celebra a Chespirito on Televisa.
+In 2012, it was the channel in charge of carrying out the international contest América celebra a Chespirito on Televisa.
 As of 2010, its programming on weekdays is mostly telenovelas produced by Televisa.

 The network placed fifth in a ranking published by the IN Magazine in 2011, with 6% of audience share, ahead of the last place, Bolivia TV.

 It also had plans as early as 2012 to begin providing its own uplink in the MPEG-4 standard, while other Bolivian networks with satellite coverage, uplinked by Entel, were in the MPEG-2 standard.

 The channel aired 200 hours worth of the 2012 Summer Olympic Games, with live broadcasts throughout the day and tape-delayed leftover events overnight.
 The network pledged to broadcast the largest number of events live.
 In 2014, Bolivisión started converting its facilities to enable high definition production, at a time when Bolivia was sluggish in the implementation of digital terrestrial television.

 In 2015, the channel began its operations in Santa Cruz with a regional studio, in order to expand its presence in Bolivia having regional news.
 Work was also underway to convert its facilities to 16:9 HD broadcasts, pending permits from ATT.

 Bolvisión became the first commercial television network to downlink its HD signal from the Túpac Katari 1 satellite in October 2018.
 That same year, the stations in the trunk axis (La Paz, Cochabamba and Santa Cruz) started digital broadcasts, as part of the first part of the implementation of digital terrestrial television broadcasts.

 Journalist Juan Pablo Guzmán left the network on May 2, 2023 due to concerns about government interference on Bolivian television, where officialist politicians are favored.

 On May 29, 2024, its newscast Al Día introduced the first AI-generated news presenter, Adrián, dividing social media users.

 Without prior warning, Bolivisión stopped broadcasting Televisa productions in October 2024.
 On March 10, 2025, Bolivisión unveiled a new, simplified version of its logo.

 Network

 The network has twelve licensed stations, of which two are relayers.
 The stations are held mainly by Antena Uno and Galavisión.
+Antena Uno (from Cochabamba) holds the licenses for all departments (Bolivisión Cochabamba and Bolivisión La Paz) with the exception of the three stations in Santa Cruz which are under Galavisión (representing Bolivisión Santa Cruz).